 - 1. Maintain contact with County Emergency Officials for updates.
 Coordinate with the EOC and County Communications Department so that all media outlets will carry the CVB's housing information. - 2.
 Get Coast Guard official updates through County EOC. - 3.
 Maintain communications with international offices, Visit Florida, and advertising agency to update and inform. - 4.
 Coordinate media messaging with County Communications and the CVB's national and international PR and marketing firms, especially following a hurricane. - 5.
-Contact TDC Board Members for updates and to get approval on initiating emergency advertising campaign when appropriate.

-- 6. Maintain contact with EOC Lead to ensure CVB's Accommodations website at VSPC.Info has up-to-date information both pre and post storm. - 7.
+Contact TDC Board Members for updates and to get approval on initiating emergency advertising campaign when appropriate. - 6.
+Maintain contact with EOC Lead to ensure CVB's Accommodations website has up-to-date information, both pre- and post-storm. - 7.
 Coordinate with advertising agency to initiate emergency advertising plan if necessary. - 8.
-Steve Hayes will utilize Pcard for authorized emergency procurements as necessary.
+Brian Lowack will utilize Pcard for authorized emergency procurements as necessary.